 - Statement of Net Position

 - Statement of Revenues, Expenses and Changes in Net Position

 - Statement of Cash Flows

-- Notes to the Financial Statements
+- Notes to the Financial Statements.

-The statement of net position includes all the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources with the difference reported as net position.
-The District's Net Position may be displayed in the categories:
+The Statement of Net Position includes all the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources with the difference reported as net position.
+The District's net position may be classified as follows: